fubark/cosmic/ui/README.md

 ### Layout
 When the engine needs to perform layout, the `layout` hook is invoked.
 If the widget does not provide a hook, a default implementation is used.
 Each widget's `layout` is responsible for:
-- Calling layout on it's children via `ctx.computeLayout, ctx.computeLayoutStretch`.
+- Calling layout on it's children via `LayoutContext.computeLayout(), LayoutContext.computeLayoutStretch()`.
 - Resizing the child LayoutSize returned to respect the current or parent constraints.
-- Positioning the child relative to the current widget via `ctx.setLayout`.
+- Positioning the child relative to the current widget via `LayoutContext.setLayout()`.
 - Returning the current widget's LayoutSize.

 Following this pattern lets the engine perform layout in linear time while also providing the flexibility to define many different layout constraints.